No Claims Bonus

 Can You Keep Your Bonus If You Are Off the Road for a while?

-If you’re going travelling or taking a break from driving, you may lose your bonus if you are off the road for two years or more.
-Give your insurer a call to find out how much time they allow before rejecting an old no claims bonus.
+If you’re travelling or taking a break from driving, you may lose your bonus if you are off the road for two years or more.
+Call your insurer to determine how long they allow before rejecting an old no-claims bonus.

 Has Your No Claims Bonus Expired?

-Your No Claims Bonus may have expired after moving abroad or a lapse in your car insurance cover.
+Your No Claims Bonus may have expired after moving abroad or a lapse in your car insurance coverage.

-Are you aware that if you have a gap of 2 or more years in your car insurance cover, your no claims bonus may have expired?
-Many drivers in Ireland are unaware than if they have do not have an insurance policy in their own name in Ireland for more than 2 years, they may lose their entire no claims bonus.
-This affects drivers who have been living abroad (even if they have been driving abroad) or those who are insured as a named driver instead of having a policy in their own name.
+Are you aware that your no-claims bonus may have expired if you have a gap of 2 or more years in your car insurance cover?
+Many drivers in Ireland are unaware that if they do not have an insurance policy in their own name in Ireland for more than 2 years, they may lose their entire no-claims bonus.
+This affects drivers living abroad (even if they have been driving abroad) or those insured as a named driver instead of having a policy in their own name.

 What happens if you have a gap in your car insurance cover?

-By having a gap of 2 or more years in your insurance cover, you may find it difficult to get a car insurance quote, while some insurance companies may even refuse to insure you!
-By having a full NCB drivers can receive discounts of up to 70% so it is understandable that drivers returning to Ireland are feeling frustrated when they no longer receive these discounts despite their clean driving record.
+Having a gap of 2 or more years in your insurance cover may make it difficult to get a car insurance quote, while some insurance companies may even refuse to insure you!
+By having a full NCB, drivers can receive discounts of up to 70% so it is understandable that drivers returning to Ireland are feeling frustrated when they no longer receive these discounts despite their clean driving record.
 A recent article in the Irish Times, described the difficulty a driver returning from the Netherlands had trying to get car insurance after his NCB had expired.
 The driver was quoted up to €3,000 in some instances, despite having a clean driving record.

 How to get Covered?